Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Duality

 \subsection{The Chromatic Vanishing Conjecture}

-A closely related computation is the Chromatic Vanshing Conjecture.
+A closely related computation is the Chromatic Vanishing Conjecture.
 Consider the natural inclusion $\iota: \W\hookrightarrow \pi_0(E_h)$, which is $\G_h$-equivariant.
 Explicit computations at height $2$ in \cite{Beaudry_k2_moore,Beaudry-Goerss-Henn,GHMR_Picard,Kohlhaase_IwasawaLT, HKM_K2_Moore,Shimomura-Yabe} show that this inclusion induces isomorphisms in group cohomology of $\G_2$ for all primes and degrees.
+At $h=p=2$, this isomorphism plays an essential role in disproving and completely understanding the Chromatic Splitting Conjecture by Beaudry-Goerss-Henn in \cite{Beaudry-Goerss-Henn}.
 Observing this phenomenon, Hans-Werner Henn first raised the question if there is a conceptual reason for the isomorphisms.
 This leads to a more general conjecture: \begin{conjecture}[Chromatic Vanishing Conjecture, {\cite[Conjecture 1.1]{Beaudry_orbits}}, {\cite[Conjecture 1.1.4]{Beaudry-Goerss-Henn}}] The followings are true for all heights $h$, primes $p$, and (co)-homological degrees $s$: \begin{enumerate} \item (Integral) The continuous group cohomology and homology of $\coker(\iota)$ vanish so that

 \item (Reduced) The continuous group cohomology and homology of $\coker(\iota\otimes \W/p)$ vanish so that